Eat-Radar: Continuous Fine-Grained Intake Gesture Detection Using FMCW Radar and 3D Temporal Convolutional Network with Attention: Methods

-{ The drinking activity is also considered in this experiment.
-A glass of water or a can of soft drink selected by the participant was served together with the meal.
-Participants can drink with either hand, or both hands.
+The consumed food was served by Alma (the student restaurant), a Chinese restaurant, a sandwich shop, and a convenience store.
+The participants could use forks \& knives, chopsticks, spoons, and hands to eat the meal.
+They were allowed to eat at their own pace.
+They could stop, talk, watch smartphones, move for a while, and prepare/stir food.
+A glass of water or a can of soft drink was served together with the meal.
 During the meal, the participants could drink at their own pace.
 However, to increase the number of drinking gestures, some participants were required to drink several times extra before and after the meal.
-This requirement is due to the fact that people have few drinking gestures compared to the amount of eating gestures and other gestures in a meal. }
+This requirement is due to the fact that people have few drinking gestures compared to the amount of eating and other gestures in a meal.
+Detailed information on eating styles is shown in Table \ref{eat_data}.

+All participants were encouraged to eat their meals in their own way.
+Thus some non-feeding movements were naturally included during meal sessions.
+Additionally, to further mimic free-living environments, 22 of 70 meal sessions were collected by asking the participants to perform more non-feeding gestures and confounding gestures \cite{b40}, such as touching nose, combing hair with hand, adjusting eyeglasses, using smartphones, and reading magazines.

 We used ELAN \cite{b14} to annotate the video.
 The data are annotated into 3 classses, namely eating, drinking, and other.
 The definitions of eating and drinking gesture are mentioned in Section \uppercase\expandafter{\romannumeral1}.
-It should be noted that the food intake gestures are diverse among different participants; even for the same participant, the gestures can be different during one meal.
-Therefore, the defined end point of the annotated food intake gesture is putting the hand away from the mouth, not strictly putting the hand back to the plate or table.
-The annotation work was performed by two annotators who followed the same eating/drinking definition.
+The annotation work was performed by two annotators who followed the same instruction.
 One is the first author, the other one is independent of this research.
-The annotation work was divided by sequence.
+The task was divided by sequence.
 The first author reviewed the annotation from the independent annotator and adjusted it if needed to minimize ambiguity.
-There are 3121 eating gestures and 608 drinking gestures in total.
+There are 4,132 eating gestures and 893 drinking gestures in total.
 The dataset statistics are indicated in Table \ref{eat_drink_data}.
-Fig. \ref{rd_scene} shows the video frames and the corresponding RD frames of different eating and drinking gestures.
+Fig. \ref{rd_scene} shows the RD frames of eating and drinking gestures.